mariakosar/frack/README.md

 ## About The Project

 This project contains an extensive overlook of the data prepataion and modelling process for my dissertation chapter co-authored with Veronika Selezneva and Sergei Seleznev "Do financially constrained firms engage in opportunistic and risky behavior?
 Evidence from the oil and gas producing sector."
+We document opportunistic behavior of financially constrained firms in the oil and gas production sector.
+Our results show that firms exposed to debt shocks tend to increase the usage of experimental fracturing fluid combinations during well treatment jobs, a risky practice that can have significant impact on ultimate well recovery.
+The experimentation in response to the debt shock is delayed, which indicates that firms are not willing to take immediate risks.
+Firms with low number of debt covenants and firms with unsecured debt tend to experiment at a higher rate.
+The full (preliminary) article can be found here: https://www.overleaf.com/read/sfmmbhdqmghk#7b3695

 ### FracFocus data

 FracFocus is a website of the Chemical Disclosure Registry of US.
 The site was created to provide the public access to reported chemicals used for hydraulic fracturing within the frack area.